cmstas/flashggFinalFit/README.md

 Everything can be done using fast script "test_*_part.sh".
 The process is divided by six parts.
 Run the scripts locally one by one.
 Developers may need to change the execution path in the repository.
 Can use the "search_string.py" script to search for files including absolute paths.
 After the six jobs are finished sequently, use "plot_limit.py" to make limit plots.

 ## change absolute paths
 In some files, the paths are set to absolute paths, need to run . change_path.sh to substitute the working dir to your own directory.
 Four directories need to be given on the head of the change_path.sh .
 Working directory, after trained combined trees from the pNN, input folder for signal model and input folder for resonant bkg model.
+Also, the path in "setup.sh" need to be changed.

 ## Plotting the results
 ```